aojah1/sdg7/README.md

 ![caption](images/Electricity_Access_Progress_Towards_SDG7.jpg)

+> In the last 20 years (from 2000-2020), Electricity accesd to people across the world has increased by 10%.
+There is still 17% of the world population who doesn't have access to electricity

 **Step 4: Insights into Global Energy Consumption Patterns :**
 We will identify trends and patterns in global energy consumption over time.

 ![caption](images/Global_Energy_Consumption_Over_Time.jpg)

+> In the last 20 years (from 2000-2020), Energy Consumption per person across the world has remained the same, which is around 24,000 KWh.

 # Objective 2 :: How are the nations going to perform in the future against their SDG7 goals